Not too long ago, my Ayurvedic mentor/doctor had me add a little something to my evening routine, and it has made all the difference.

 This tonic is to be enjoyed in the evening as a “bedtime treat.”
 In fact, if you are already making this Deep Sleep Tonic in the evening, just add the Triphala Treat directly to your blender and keep it running for a minute or two to will gently warm your tonic, without having to heat it on the stove.
 It saves a lot on cleanup.

 The tonic is generally tri-doshic, but Pitta seems to find it most helpful.
 Pitta is heat with water.
 Hot water rises and evaporates.
 The earth element pulls that heat down, and in the case of this recipe, down and out.
 Addressing the third stage of digestion ~ elimination, it’s a tonic that helps you wake up feeling lighter, balanced, regular, free.

-I’d love to do an informal survey to find out how beneficial this is on a broad scale, so if you try it and like the results, let us know with a simple “yes” in the comment section below.
+I’d love to do an informal survey to find out how beneficial this is on a broad scale, so if you try it and like the results, let me know with a simple “yes” in the comment section below.
 If you know your dosha, add that too.
 Knowledge is power.
 Together we can make our lives, and in that the world, a healthier place for all.